7 Amazing Health Benefits Of Watermelon For Babies

 2. If you would like, add any other food or cereal to thicken it up.

-By adding in other pureed fruits to the watermelon puree, you may expose your baby to different flavors.
+By adding other pureed fruits to the watermelon puree, you may expose your baby to different flavors.
 Other fruit purees for babies that go well with the watermelon puree include avocado, banana, and mango.

 Note: Do not freeze melon puree.
 The frozen watermelon puree gives a thawed product that could be tasteless and gritty and not suitable for weaning.

-2. Watermelon Salad
+2. Watermelon salad

 Fruit salad with watermelon for babies